thoughtspot/thoughtspot.github.io/_admin/users-groups/add-group.md

 4. Choose **Manage Users**.

-   Users which are in the group are checked.
+   The first 15 users which are in the group are listed.
+The group could maintain more, you have to search for a specific user to find others.

 ## Add multiple users to a group